 At Grace Episcopal Church, in Gainesville, Georgia, Fr.
 Stuart serves as rector of the 1,000 member parish and pre-school, working with the vestry, ministry committees, and staff colleagues in prayer, discernment, worship, and community life.
 He began his cure on January 6, 2014, the Feast of the Epiphany.

 Within the broader ministry team, Fr.
 Stuart has a keen interest in spiritual formation and prayer, membership and newcomers, and the worship and liturgical life of the community.
 He grounds his ministry at Grace in the Christian contemplative lineage.
 In August 2017, he was part of the initial gathering of The New Contemplatives Exchange, a global network of young contemplative scholars and practitioners convened by Thomas Keating (Contemplative Outreach), Richard Rohr (The Center for Action and Contemplation), Tilden Edwards (The Shalem Institute for Spiritual Formation), and Laurence Freeman (The World Community for Christian Meditation) at St. Benedict’s Monastery in Snowmass, Colorado.
-Click HERE to explore a short documentary on our time together at Snowmass, put together by Leonardo Correa, with the World Community for Christian Meditation.
+Click HERE to explore a short documentary on the Snowmass gathering, put together by Leonardo Correa, with the World Community for Christian Meditation.

 Fr.
 Stuart’s doctoral thesis, “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry,” describes Grace’s work over the past few years to reorient its practice of discipleship and ministry away from the “program-maintenance model” toward a contemplative posture of spiritual imagination, discernment, transfigured awareness, and desire.